-Fishermen’s district – Bairro dos Pescadores
+Fishermen’s District – Bairro dos Pescadores

 After we managed to convince the kids to leave the wooden boats, we set to explore the fishermen’s district.

-Barefoot kids playing soccer, laundry flapping in the wind, men mending fish nets, and older people sitting on benches and catching up on the latest gossip – this is the more authentic Nazaré that you find in the back streets, just a few steps from the more tourist-oriented seaside promenade.
+Barefoot kids playing soccer, laundry flapping in the wind, men mending fish nets, and older people sitting on benches and catching up on the latest gossip… This is the more authentic side of Nazaré town that you find in the back streets, just a few steps from the more tourist-oriented seaside promenade.

 While Nazaré beach feels very lively and is a bit touristy, the fishermen’s district is a place that feels like it hasn’t changed in a hundred years.
 It looks like time stood still here and it’s easy to imagine the little fishermen’s village that Nazaré once was.